|

 killed all of the men.
 They captured the women and children and

-heard the news of the massacre, she went alone to help free the
+When Shawsheen heard the news of the massacre, she sent a rider to find her brother Ouray.

-Chipeta rode alone to tell Chief Ouray what had
+The rider found Chipeta (Ouray's wife) who rode alone to tell Chief Ouray what had

 happened.
 He told the fighting Utes that he would not help them.